When Learning Changes Everything - Moments That Transform How You Coach

 Seeking Transformation

-You can’t force these moments.
+You cannot force these moments.
 But you can create conditions:

 The next transformation could come from any source.
 Stay ready.